 The Company's Bylaws provide that the authorized number of directors of the Company shall not be less than one nor more than nine.
 The Board is authorized to increase or decrease the total number of directors within the limitations prescribed by the Company's Bylaws.
 The Company's Bylaws and the Second Amended and Restated Certificate of Incorporation of ADMA Biologics, Inc. (the "Charter") divide the Board into three classes with staggered three-year terms.
-Six directors are currently serving on the Board and one Class II vacancy exists as a result of Eric I. Richman's departure from the Board.
-The Board intends to fill this vacancy as soon as it finds a suitable candidate.
+Six directors are currently serving on the Board and one Class II vacancy exists as a result of Eric I. Richman's departure from the Board in March 2020.
+The Company is currently evaluating the needs of the Board and the need to fill this vacancy.

-At the Annual Meeting, stockholders will be asked to elect two Class I directors to serve for a three-year term expiring at the annual meeting of stockholders in 2023.
-The Class I nominees, whose term of office will expire at the annual meeting in 2023 if reelected, are Bryant E. Fong and Martha J. Demski.
-On April 27, 2020, Dr. Dov A. Goldstein, a Class I director, announced that he would not be standing for reelection at the Annual Meeting.
-If Ms. Desmki and Mr. Fong are elected and reelected, respectively, as Class I directors at the Annual Meeting pursuant to this proposal, then the Board will continue to consist of six directors.
+At the Annual Meeting, stockholders will be asked to elect two Class II directors to serve for a three-year term expiring at the annual meeting of stockholders in 2024.
+The Class II nominees, whose term of office will expire at the annual meeting in 2024 if reelected, are Steve A. Elms and Adam S. Grossman.
+If Mr. Elms and Mr. Grossman are reelected as Class II directors at the Annual Meeting pursuant to this proposal, then the Board will continue to consist of six directors.

-The Board has nominated Mr. Fong and Ms. Demski upon the recommendation of our Governance and Nominations Committee.
-Proxies solicited by the Board will, unless otherwise directed, be voted to elect Mr. Fong and Ms. Demski.
-Mr. Fong and Ms. Demski have each indicated a willingness to continue to serve for the term to which they have been nominated, if elected.
+The Board has nominated Mr. Elms and Mr. Grossman upon the recommendation of our Governance and Nominations Committee.
+Proxies solicited by or on behalf of the Board will, unless otherwise directed, be voted to elect Mr. Elms and Mr. Grossman.
+Mr. Elms and Mr. Grossman have each indicated a willingness to continue to serve for the term to which they have been nominated, if elected.
 In case any nominee is not a candidate at the Annual Meeting, the proxies named in the enclosed form of proxy intend to vote in favor of the remaining nominee and to vote for a substitute nominee in their discretion in such class, as they shall determine.
-Set forth below is certain information about each of Mr. Fong and Ms. Demski, including their age, principal occupation and business experience for at least the past five years and the names of other publicly held companies on whose boards they serve or have served during the past five years.
-Other than with respect to Dr. Jerrold B. Grossman, who is a Class III director and the father of Adam S. Grossman, our President and Chief Executive Officer and a Class II Director, there are no family relationships among any of our directors, the nominees for director or our executive officers.
+Set forth below is certain information about each of Mr. Elms and Mr. Grossman, including their age, principal occupation and business experience for at least the past five years and the names of other publicly held companies on whose boards they serve or have served during the past five years.
+Other than with respect to Dr. Jerrold B. Grossman, who is a Class III director and the father of Mr. Grossman, our President and Chief Executive Officer and a Class II Director, there are no family relationships among any of our directors, the nominees for director or our executive officers.

-NOMINEES FOR CLASS I DIRECTOR TO SERVE A THREE-YEAR TERM EXPIRING AT THE 2023 ANNUAL MEETING
+$\frac{\text{NOMINEES FOR CLASS II DIRECTOR TO SERVE A THREE YEAR TERM EXPIRING AT THE 2024}}{\text{ANNUAL MEETING}}$